Okonkwosolomon1/Customer-Behaviour-Analysis/README.md

 		        ON pmo.product_id = m.product_id
 		        AND pmo.rank_num =1;
 ```
-### What is the total items and amount spent for each member before they became a member?
+### Question 8 What is the total items and amount spent by each member before they became a member?
 #### _Ans: Customer A bought a total of 25 items while customer B bought a total of 40 items_

 ```sql